 Spill containment and proper management of hazardous liquids is vital for jobsite safety.
 Routinely check for leaks and spills, have proper equipment for cleanup on site, and of course, have signage to document the spill.

 Small leaks and spills can seem arbitrary and easy to overlook, but a small leak can turn into a big spill and given the risks of slips, trips, and falls on the job site, it’s best to prioritize spill containment.

 5. Job Site Ventilation

 A jobsite is especially susceptible to toxic chemicals, moisture, and other foreign particles being inhaled.
-In fact, 8% of fatal exposures to harmful substances across every workplace is due to the inhalation of a harmful substance.
+In fact,

 Proper ventilation can help reduce the risk of inhaling particulate in the workplace.
 Depending on the industry your business serves you may want to enforce the use of respirators or other air filtration systems.

 6. Enforce Proper Attire

 Similar to the need to wear respirators, other workplace attire may be helpful in reducing the risks of slips, trips, and falls on site.
 Slip resistant shoes, for example, are a great option for industries where water and other liquids are common.
 Restaurant employees are usually required to use slip resistant shoes since the kitchen is susceptible to spills and other slip hazards.